YingyiLiu/HAMS/README.md

 ### - Please refer to the following papers for the theory:

 * Yingyi Liu (2019).
-HAMS: A Frequency-Domain Preprocessor for Wave-Structure Interactions—Theory, Development, and Application. _Journal of Marine Science and Engineering_ 7: 81.
+"HAMS: A Frequency-Domain Preprocessor for Wave-Structure Interactions—Theory, Development, and Application." _Journal of Marine Science and Engineering_, 7: 81.

+* Yingyi Liu, Changhong Hu, Makoto Sueyoshi, Hidetsugu Iwashita, Masashi Kashiwagi (2016).
+"Motion response prediction by hybrid panel-stick models for a semi-submersible with bracings." _Journal of Marine Science and Technology_, 21:742–757.

+The deepwater Green function is using a fortran subroutine (https://github.com/YingyiLiu/Green-function-in-deep-water) developed by Dr. Hui Liang.
+For the detailed theory you may refer to the following three papers:

+* Hui Liang, Huiyu Wu, and Francis Noblesse (2018).
+"Validation of a global approximation for wave diffraction-radiation in deep water." _Applied Ocean Research_, 74 : 80-86.

+* Huiyu Wu, Hui Liang, and Francis Noblesse (2018).
+"Wave component in the Green function for diffraction radiation of regular water waves." _Applied Ocean Research_, 81: 72-75.

+* Huiyu Wu, Chenliang Zhang, Yi Zhu, Wei Li, Decheng Wan, Francis Noblesse (2017).
+"A global approximation to the Green function for diffraction radiation of water waves." _European Journal of Mechanics-B/Fluids_, 65: 54-64.

+The finite-depth Green function is using a fortran subroutine named FinGreen3D (https://github.com/YingyiLiu/FinGreen3D) developed by Dr. Yingyi Liu.
+For the detailed theory you may refer to the following two papers:

 * Yingyi Liu, Shigeo Yoshida, Changhong Hu, Makoto Sueyoshi, Liang Sun, Junliang Gao, Peiwen Cong, Guanghua He (2018).
-A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions. _Energy Conversion and Management_, 174: 516-536.
+"A reliable open-source package for performance evaluation of floating renewable energy systems in coastal and offshore regions." _Energy Conversion and Management_, 174: 516-536.

-* Yingyi Liu, Changhong Hu, Makoto Sueyoshi, Hidetsugu Iwashita, Masashi Kashiwagi (2016).
-Motion response prediction by hybrid panel-stick models for a semi-submersible with bracings. _Journal of Marine Science and Technology_, 21:742–757.
+* Yingyi Liu, Hidetsugu Iwashita, Changhong Hu (2015).
+"A calculation method for finite depth free-surface green function." _International Journal of Naval Architecture and Ocean Engineering_, 7(2): 375-389.

 Please cite the above papers in your relevant publications, reports, etc., if the HAMS code or its executable program has contributed to your work.